grayloon/magento-laravel-api/README.md

 Magento::api('products')->all($pageSize = 50, $currentPage = 1);
 ```

-Get a count of all products.
+Get a count of all products:
 ```php
 Magento::api('products')->count();
 ```